 The Federal Institute of Agricultural Economics, Rural and Mountain Research (BAB) is a socio-economic research institute located in Austria.
 BAB conducts research on the Austrian agricultural sector, both with a national focus and in the international context.
 Main research topics are agricultural economics related to business management, agricultural markets, the food economy, the downstream sector, agricultural policy; rural sociology, regional research and regional policy in consideration of nature conservation and environmental protection; agricultural statistics as well as international economic integration and global agriculture.

 BAB brings in an expertise on research of the development of the agricultural and rural development sector including the upstream and downstream industries, integrating other sectors, environmental and societal aspects.
-Based on the findings in previous work packages, BAB will contribute particularly to: identifying and analyzing different business models in the pilot regions; developing a concept for circular Living Lab business models for rural regions; identifying and defining ways and tools for regionally adapted implementation to be used by the pilot region partners.
+Based on the findings in previous work packages, BAB contributes particularly to: identifying and analyzing different business models in the pilot regions; developing a concept for circular Living Lab business models for rural regions; identifying and defining ways and tools for regionally adapted implementation to be used by the pilot region partners.

 Fundo Regional para a Ciência e Tecnologia do Governo Regional dos Açores (FRCT) – Portugal